Stella Dallas (1937 film): Plot

-In 1919 in a Massachusetts factory town, Stella Martin, the daughter of a mill worker, is determined to better her station in life.
-She sets her sights on Stephen Dallas, the advertising manager at the mill, whom she catches at an emotionally vulnerable time.
-Stephen's father killed himself after losing his fortune, leaving Stephen penniless.
-He disappeared from high society, intending to return for his fiancée, Helen Morrison, once he was able to support her financially, but, just as he feels he has made something of himself, he sees the announcement of Helen's wedding in the newspaper.
-Stephen and Stella have a brief courtship before impulsively getting married.
+In 1919, in a Massachusetts factory town, Stella Martin, the daughter of a mill worker, is determined to improve her social standing.
+She sets her sights on Stephen Dallas, the advertising manager at the mill, encountering him at a moment of emotional vulnerability.
+Stephen’s father has committed suicide after losing the family fortune, leaving Stephen penniless.
+He withdraws from high society, intending to return to his fiancée, Helen Morrison, once he is financially secure, but just as he feels he has reestablished himself, he sees a newspaper announcement of Helen’s marriage.
+In the aftermath, Stephen and Stella enter a brief courtship and impulsively marry.

-A year later, Stella and Stephen's daughter, Laurel, is born.
-To Stella's great surprise, she discovers she has a strong maternal instinct.
-Even when she is out dancing and partying, she cannot help but think about her child.
-As Laurel grows up, Stella's social ambitions are redirected toward her daughter.
+A year later, their daughter Laurel is born.
+To Stella’s surprise, motherhood awakens a strong maternal instinct.
+Even while dancing and socializing, she constantly thinks about her child.
+As Laurel grows, Stella’s ambitions shift from herself to her daughter’s future.

-Stephen dotes on Laurel as well, but she is the only bond between husband and wife.
-Without success, he tries to help Stella become more refined, and he strongly disapproves of her continuing friendship with the vulgar Ed Munn.
-Finally, when Stephen is offered a promotion that requires him to move to New York, Stella tells him to take it, though she and Laurel will stay behind.
-They separate, but remain married, and Laurel only sees Stephen when he comes to visit, or when they take father-daughter vacations together.
+Stephen is devoted to Laurel, but she remains the only bond between husband and wife.
+He unsuccessfully tries to refine Stella’s manners and disapproves of her continued association with the coarse Ed Munn.
+When Stephen is offered a promotion requiring a move to New York, Stella urges him to accept, though she and Laurel remain behind.
+The couple separate but do not divorce, and Laurel sees Stephen only during visits or on vacations.

-Years later, Stephen runs into Helen, who is now a wealthy widow with three sons.
-They renew their acquaintance, and for one vacation Stephen brings Laurel to stay at Helen's mansion.
-Laurel gets along very well with Helen and her sons.
-Stephen asks Stella for a divorce through his lawyer, but she turns him down.
+Years later, Stephen encounters Helen again, now a wealthy widow with three sons.
+They renew their acquaintance, and Stephen brings Laurel to stay at Helen’s mansion for a vacation.
+Laurel quickly grows close to Helen and her sons.
+Stephen then asks Stella, through his lawyer, for a divorce, but she refuses.